England Football Online

 Kick-off: 3.00pm BST

-England - Roger Hunt (hit a Hurst cross into the inside post 39), Martin Peters (headed in a Bobby Charlton centre 60)
+England - Roger Hunt (hit a Hurst cross just inside the near post 39), Martin Peters (headed in a Bobby Charlton centre 60)

 Expulsion: Northern Ireland - Billy Ferguson (85)